 a.
 Less-than-significant impact.
-Construction activities would require the transport, storage, use, and/or disposal of hazardous materials such as fuels and greases for the fueling/servicing of construction equipment, and there is the potential for upset and accident conditions that could release such material into the environment.
+The project would not involve the routine transport, use, or disposal of hazardous materials as defined by the Hazardous Materials Transportation Uniform Safety Act.
+However, construction activities would require the transport, storage, use, and/or disposal of hazardous materials such as fuels and greases for the fueling/servicing of construction equipment, and there is the potential for upset and accident conditions that could release such material into the environment.
 Such substances would be stored in temporary storage tanks/sheds that would be located at the site.
 Although these types of materials are not acutely hazardous, they are classified as hazardous materials and create the potential for accidental spillage, which could expose construction workers.
 All transport, storage, use, and disposal of hazardous materials used in the construction of the project would be in strict accordance with federal and state laws and regulations.
 During construction of the project, Material Safety Data Sheets (MSDS) for all applicable materials present at the site would be made readily available to onsite personnel.
 During construction, non-hazardous construction debris would be generated and disposed of at approved facilities for handling such waste.
 Also, during construction, waste disposal would be managed using portable toilets located at reasonably accessible onsite locations.

-The project proposes a travel stop that includes fuel stations and an on-site maintenance building and therefore, could involve the routine transport, use, or disposal of hazardous materials as defined by the Hazardous Materials Transportation Uniform Safety Act.
-Users would be required to follow any instructions for use and storage provided on product labels to prevent any accidents in the workplace.
-Users would also be required to read and follow product labels for disposal directions to eliminate the risk of products exploding, igniting, leaking, mixing with other chemicals, or posing other hazards on the way to a disposal facility.
+The project proposes the development of up to 63 one-story duplexes (126 dwelling units) and one on site drainage sump.
+Day-to-day residential activities do not involve the routine transport, use, or disposal of hazardous materials as defined by the Hazardous Materials Transportation Uniform Safety Act.
+Maintenance of residences would require the transport, storage, use, and/or disposal of hazardous materials such as paints, cleaners, oils, batteries, and pesticides.
+Residential users should follow any instructions for use and storage provided on product labels carefully to prevent any accidents in the workplace.
+Users should also read product labels for disposal directions to reduce the risk of products exploding, igniting, leaking, mixing with other chemicals, or posing other hazards on the way to a disposal facility.
 Therefore, the project would not create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.